If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 From November, all activities are available.
-Combined with the lower prices, it makes late spring a budget-friendly time to visit Patagonia.
+Combined with the lower prices, it makes late spring a budget-friendly time to go to Patagonia.

-What to See and Do in Patagonia in Spring
+What To See & Do In Patagonia In Spring

-Spring is a special time of year in Patagonia.
+Visiting Patagonia in Spring is a special time of year.
 Because the crowds are so few, you’ll feel you have this place all to yourself.

-The hiking trails are open all year, although many become impassable in the depths of winter.
+The hiking routes are open all year, although many become impassable in the depths of winter.

 Like the W trek in Torres del Paine, a hiking guide is mandatory in winter for some trails.
 But in spring, the snow line recedes, and the trails open up.

-And with fewer crowds, spring is a perfect time to enjoy the remoteness of this wilderness.
+And with fewer crowds, spring is an ideal time to enjoy the remoteness of this wilderness.